android10/linux.github.io/_docs/extras/getting-started.md

 ---
-title: Getting Started
-tags:
- - jekyll
- - github
+title: Style and Customization
 description: Getting started with Docsy Jekyll
+excluded_in_search: true
 ---

-# Getting Started
+# Getting Started with Styles and Customization

 ## Features

 ### User Interaction

 On the right side of any page, you'll notice links to edit the page, or open an issue.
 This ensures that any time you have a question or want to